SymonMuchemi/BookNest-Client/README.md

-This project is bootstrapped with Vite+React.
+This project is bootstrapped with Vite+React and can be accessed [here](https://booknest78.vercel.app/).

 # BookNest Client